flutter/website/src/docs/perf/rendering/shader.md

 ## What do we mean by "first run"?

-On Android, "first run" means that the user might see jank the first time opening the app.
-Subsequent opens should be fine.
+On Android, "first run" means that the user might see jank the first time opening the app after a fresh installation.
+Subsequent runs should be fine.

-On iOS, "first run" means that the user might see jank the first time the user opens the app from scratch.
+On iOS, "first run" means that the user might see jank when an animation first occurs every time the user opens the app from scratch.

 ## How to use SkSL warmup